syncfusion-content/flutter-docs/Flutter/pdf/working-with-digital-signature.md

 ## Long Term Validation (LTV) PDF signature

+The Syncfusion<sup>&reg;</sup>
-The Syncfusion Flutter PDF supports creating long term signature validation for the signed PDF document.
+  Flutter PDF supports creating long term signature validation for the signed PDF document.
 The LTV signature allows you to check the validity of a signature long after the document has been signed.
 To achieve long term validation, all the required elements for signature validation must be embedded in the signed PDF.

 N> The resulting PDF document size will be substantial because all the necessary signature information, Certificate Revocation List (CRL), and Online Certificate Status Protocol (OCSP) are embedded.